-It is not anticipated that the structure of Standard 1.3.3 will be changed substantially by this Proposal.
+The structure of Standard 1.3.3 will not be changed substantially by this Proposal.
 The structure of the Standard was resolved during two earlier proposals; Proposal P86, that developed A16 in the former Australian Food Standards Code, and Proposal P188 which developed the current Standard 1.3.3 in the Code.
 Both these Proposals involved extensive consultation with various interested parties from food industries and regulatory agencies.
 There were full rounds of public consultations and submissions received to both Proposals.